cjisonline/DONAID/README.md

 5. After its done parsing file, run the command: `pod install`
 6. Go to terminal and type ` open -a Simulator`
 7. A simulator that you chose earlier should open
-8. Click on run -> run WITHOUT debugging
+8. Click on run -> run without debugging
 9. Wait about 5-10 mins(might be 2-3 mins) and it should simulate it.

 For an intel Macbook, skip steps 3 and 4 only, since those are only required for M1 devices.